aivruu/title/README.md

 Features:
 * Support for Spigot (Paper or another forks).
-* Support for versions 1.8.x - 1.19.x.
+* Multiple adapts for handle the majory Minecraft versions.
 * Easy to use.
-* Fast and lightweight.
+* Fast, Lightweight and flexible.

 You can view a detailed example [here](docs/ExamplePlugin.java).